-It took 4 hours for the internal battery to recharge in testing, receiver OFF (starting with auto shutdown).
+It took 4 hours for a 2200 mah 18650 installed battery to recharge in testing, receiver OFF (starting with auto shutdown).

-(NOTE: The battery is not necessarily included but is easily available in most parts of the world).
-(RX9CIM Photo)
+but is available in most parts of the world).
+(Fred Jones Photo via Facebook)

 Beautiful Large 3.5 Inch Color Touchscreen LCD / Spectrum Scope with